 A few notes:

-- Mixing the potato salad: As you wouldn't want to mash your cooked potatoes, it is best to mix Grandma's potato salad in an extra-large bowl.
+- Mixing the potato salad: As you wouldn't want to mash your cooked potatoes, mixing Grandma's potato salad in an extra-large bowl is best.
 Mix using large spoons, inserting them from the sides, and lifting from the bottom up towards the center.

 - Mayonnaise: Each country has its own brand of favorite mayo, with Dukes Mayonnaise in the United States, Hellmann's in the United Kingdom, and, for example, Calve' in Italy, so use whatever is your favorite in your potato salad recipe!